CS2103JAN2017-W14-B2/main/docs/UserGuide.md

     * When the user marks a task done or terminates a task, the task is automatically moved to `Done` category.

 2. **Task List Panel**<br>
 Displays a list of tasks under a particular category, if specified.
-Otherwise, it displays all tasks that exist in Taskboss.<br>
+Otherwise, it displays all tasks that exist in Taskboss.
 The following are some general properties of each task:
-    * Tasks in TaskBoss are sorted by end dates in ascending order by default.
+    * Tasks are sorted by end dates in ascending order by default.
     * A task has seven parameters, which are task name, information, start date, end date, categories, priority level and recurrence.
     * A task can be tagged with multiple categories.
     * An overdue task is highlighted in red as shown in task #1 in Figure 3.